Ude Oko Chukwu: Accounting

 Ude served as an accountant for SMACS Computers and General Manager, CONTECH Ventures Ltd. between 1988 and 1996 before he went on to establish Chukwu Ude Oko Chukwu and Co.
 (Chartered Accountants) in 2001.
 He is a fellow of the Institute of Chartered Accountants of Nigeria (FCA).

 Politics

 He became politically active in 2001 and in 2003 won a seat in the Abia State House of Assembly, representing Ohafia North Constituency.
-He was also elected Speaker of the 5th Abia State House of Assembly by Theodore Orji in 2011, a position he held until when he was elected as Deputy Governor of Abia State in 2015.
+He was also elected Speaker of the 5th Abia State House of Assembly in 2011, a position he held until he was elected deputy governor in 2015.